|

 Kingston's SSD page

-- editor's comments:- March 2013 - Kingston markets me-too SSDs
+- editor's comments:- September 2015 - Kingston markets me-too

-in a range of form factors.
+SSDs in a range of form factors for the consumer and enterprise markets using

 Kingston's first mention in